derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 Thus far we've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
 That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
 For now we will look at the high level anatomy of a JavaScript file.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
 Objects, like forms, are a higher level enclosure.
-They each, more often than not, embody one or more functions or shapes respectively.
-JavaScript has specific types of objects, but a function is *also* an object.
-This may seem odd at first, but the idea is really simple when you think about the importance of scopes.
+More often than not, they each embody one or more functions or shapes respectively.
+JavaScript, like most programming languages has specific types of objects.
+JavaScript is really unique in that a function is *also* an object.
+This may seem odd at first, but the idea is beneficial when considering the importance of scopes.

 Long story short, a JavaScript program is essentially a nested tree of functions.
 As a by-product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
 So when the JavaScript engine executes a particular line of code that has a reference to a value, it works like this in an effort to get the actual value:
 1. look in the target scope for the reference
 2. if not found, look in that scope's parent scope
 3. repeat until the root parent scope is hit

-When the reference is found in one of the scopes, it can use the referenced value and continue to do work.
+When the reference is found in one of the scopes, the engine uses the referenced value and continues to do work.
 This is what we want.
 If the root scope is hit and the value does not exist, then we have a problem.
 We will go into detail later regarding this scenario, so just be aware of it.

 Now that we know the anatomy of a JavaScript program is simply a nested tree of scopes, let's add a simple example based on this section's HTML and CSS examples.
 As you might imagine, HTML has a tag that allows us to add JavaScript just as easily as we added CSS.
 Welcome to the `<script>` tag.
 You can add a `<script>` tag to the `<head>` or the `<body>`, but the latter is best practice.
 Specifically, `<script>` tags should reside just before the closing body, the `</body>`.
 Here is an updated excerpt from our `index.html` file.